dhnanjay/Vector_Search_in_Snowflake/README.md

 Welcome to this repository where we explore the intriguing world of vector search within Snowflake, a popular cloud-based data warehousing service.
 This guide provides a step-by-step walkthrough, complete with code snippets and explanations, to demonstrate how Snowflake can be utilized as a vector database, extending its capabilities beyond traditional data warehousing.

+Here is blog entry on medium : https://dhnanjay.medium.com/semantic-search-in-snowflake-a-journey-from-sql-to-vectors-5c5660a8c8b8

 ## Prerequisites

 Before diving into the code and explanations, please ensure you have the following prerequisites covered: